topfreegames/pitaya-bot/docs/workflow.md

 ### Remote Manager

 It will instantiate a pitaya-bot manager inside kubernetes cluster, which will create all configmaps, containing all specs and config.yaml, to be used by each kubernetes job.
-After creating all configmaps and jobs, it will start a controller, that will be watching all the jobs created and after all of them finish their work or time out, it will clean everything that has created and will also delete itself with the its configmaps.
+After creating all configmaps and jobs, it will start a controller, that will be watching all the jobs created and after all of them finish their work or time out, it will clean everything that was created and will also delete itself with the its configmaps.

 The remote manager architecture is represented below: